 You may also go into medical shock due to insufficient blood flow, which needs to be treated immediately, or have psychological shock, which will also need to be addressed during your recovery.
 Either situation is going to make it difficult to think and act in the aftermath of a crash.

 Another reason you may feel numbness or a lack of pain is nerve damage.
 Various injuries can damage your nerves to the point of a total lack of sensation, though you might also feel burning or pins and needles.
 A serious spinal cord injury could cause a total lack of sensation and paralysis.

 If you suffered many injuries or lost a loved one in a high-speed car accident, do not wait before reaching out to an experienced attorney at Staver Accident Injury Lawyers, P.C.
 We have years of experience handling claims resulting from significant crashes, including those with numerous, complex injuries.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 We will carefully review your situation to value your claim, and we will always fight for the greatest amount of compensation possible.